koonliang-organization/tcm-app-mobile/tasks/01_login.md

   - Enter email and password and sign in
   - Navigate to sign‑up and create an account
   - Continue as guest without credentials
+  - See a Google SSO button with correct styling and pressed/disabled states
 - Validation errors show and prevent submission until resolved
 - On success, app navigates to `/` and does not return to login on back
 - Session persists across app restarts (except for guest if product decides otherwise)